tgstation/tgstation/_maps/virtual_domains/README.md

 You shouldn't need to fully enclose your map in 15 tiles of binary filler.
 Using one solid wall should do the trick.

 For areas, ideally just one on the map and one for the safehouse.
 Vdoms should never last so long as to need individual area power and atmos unless you're specifically going for a gimmick.

+Use modular mob segments!
+Use modular map segments!
+Add some variety to your maps!
+Just make sure you've set your map to have "is_modular" afterwards.

 Adding some open tile padding around the safehouse is a good touch.
 About 7 tiles West/East for the visual effect of a larger map.